hollasch/LSON/README.md

   - `NaN`
   - `infinity`

+In other words, `null` always means the value `null`, and never the string `"null"`.
+Similarly for all other reserved values.

 String Concatenation
 --------------------
 In order to support human-readable long strings, the `+` operator may be used to construct concatenations.
 For example: